esa/pagmo2-paper/paper.md

 problems and to forward them, together with the jacobians and hessians needed, to compatible solvers.
 A third type of projects, like NLOpt [@johnson:2014] or the `Scipy` [@2020SciPy-NMeth] optimize module offer a number of solvers without making much distinction between heuristic, derivative-free or local deterministic solvers.
-The project `pagmo`, has most of the capabilities of the above mentioned softwares integrated in the same ecosystem as it offers a large variety of parallelization modes and, above all, the possibility to code and wrap easily new (or third party) solvers, problems and parallelization strategies.
+The project `pagmo` has most of the capabilities of the above mentioned software packages integrated in the same ecosystem as it offers a large variety of parallelization modes and, above all, the possibility to code and easily wrap new (or third party) solvers, problems and parallelization strategies.
-A unique characteristic of `pagmo` to be here highlighted, is the presence of an island model implementation [@izzo:2012] that can flexibly distribute any solver, original, user implemented or third party on multiple CPUs.
+A unique characteristic of `pagmo` to be highlighted here, is the presence of an island model implementation [@izzo:2012] that can flexibly distribute any solver, original, user-implemented or third-party on multiple CPUs.

 # Code Design